Buried in Debt?

 You Have Options.

-Over 140,000 Canadians filed for debt relief in 2025 — the highest volume since 2009.
+Over 140,000 Canadians filed for debt relief in 2025 — and 2026 is on pace to break that record.
+Q1 2026 alone hit 37,121 filings, up 8.5% year-over-year.
 Consumer proposals, consolidation, and settlement can cut your debt 60–80%.
-Start with the path that matches your situation.

 ✓ Free • No obligation • 100% confidential • No credit check